 Lynn Emanuel is Professor of English at the University of Pittsburgh.
 Her books of poetry include Noose and Hook (2010), Then, Suddenly— (1999), and The Dig (1992), which was a winner of the National Poetry Series.
 Her awards include two Pushcart Prizes and a National Endowment for the Arts Fellowship.

 Heather McHugh is a poet, translator, and Milliman Writer-in-Residence at the University of Washington.
 Her volumes of poetry include Upgraded to Serious, Eyeshot, and Hinge & Sign: Poems 1968-1993.
 Her translations of Euripides appear in Cyclops.
 Her awards include a MacArthur Foundation genius award, numerous Pushcart Prizes, and a Guggenheim Foundation fellowship.

-Writers will participate in various writing exercises that will encourage them to pare down the excess often accumulated in early drafts.
+Students in this workshop will participate in various writing exercises that will encourage them to pare down the excess often accumulated in early drafts.
 Participants will discuss different strategies of avoiding redundancies and excess words along with reviewing drafts by notable poets.

 In this workshop, participants will experiment with the line break and how using it in new ways, or not at all, can lead to poems they may not have come to write otherwise.
 Students will work toward new poems and also revisit earlier ones to question whether re-imagining them with shorter lines, or longer lines, or perhaps no line breaks at all, might lead to new cadences and questions, even entirely different, wilder poetry.